 Volunteering on a regular basis gives you a chance to prove that you are reliable, hard-working, willing to learn, and interested in going above and beyond.
 Anyone can list these qualities on their resume, but having a regular volunteer activity is a surefire way of backing them up.

-Where to put volunteer work on resume
+Where to put volunteer work on a resume

 When you create your resume, you can list your volunteering gig—with details about your accomplishments and duties—with the rest of your relevant experience.
 Just name this section “experience” rather than “professional experience” or “paid experience.”

 If, for example, you want to get into event marketing, then there are countless ways you can show you are motivated to work in that industry.
 Non-profits are always in need of good event staff, making volunteering a fantastic way to get your foot in the door.
 Contact one near you and gain experience that you can add to your resume.
 For example:

 Volunteer work adds keywords to your resume

-Gaining experience relevant to the field you want to be in not only gives you the chance to impress people who might be able to offer referrals, it also gives you the chance to bolster your resume using keywords.
+Gaining experience relevant to the field you want to be in gives you the chance to impress people who might be able to offer referrals.
+It also gives you the opportunity to bolster your resume using keywords.